 There are some websites, like CD Baby and Createspace, who will manufacture your CDs “on demand”.
 This means that they create CDs one at a time – only when a customer orders one from you.
 This is a great way to reduce some of the costs that are usually associated with stocking CDs.
 These online service also handle the shipping for you.
 Speaking of shipping, that brings us to the next point…

 Distribution complexity: If you plan on selling CDs from your website, then unless you utilize use one of the above-mentioned distribution resources, it will be up to you to put the CD in the mail, address it, add postage and then drop it in the mail.

 Making a final choice

 The most important factor to consider when choosing between CD and MP3 is HOW you intend to reach your customers.

 Example 1: You run a retail business in which you deal with customers face to face.
 CDs are definitely the way to go.

 Example 2: You are conducting a seminar, and you want your attendees to purchase your audio production at the conclusion of the event.
-They’ll buy a CD from you while they are still hyped up about your presentation, but ask them to buy an MP3 download from your website and there is a chance that they will be distracted or that their enthusiasm may have waned by the time they arrive back at home.
-In a situation like this, it's essential to have CDs on hand.
+They’ll buy a CD from you while they are still enthusiastic about your presentation, but ask them to buy an MP3 download from your website and there is a chance that they will be distracted or that their enthusiasm may have waned by the time they arrive back at home.
+In a situation like this, it’s essential to have CDs on hand.

 Example 3: You have just started a website and you want to keep your operating costs nice and low.
 MP3s are definitely the way to go.
 Remember – you can always turn your audio production into a CD in future once you have developed your online business a little further.